CrossLangNV/C4C_term_extraction/README.md

 use "dbuild.sh" to build the docker image <br />
 use "dcli.sh" to start a docker container

+For extraction of contact info ( see below, section 4 ), a DistilBert based classification model is used.
+Such a trained model is provided in the release file.
+Please download the model, and change the path to the model in "dbuild.sh".

 At `localhost:5001/docs`, one should find the ![swagger](https://github.com/CrossLangNV/C4C_term_extraction/tree/main/media/swagger.png?raw=true).